-Our board of directors adopted and our stockholders approved our 2018 Equity Incentive Plan, or 2018 Plan, in June 2018.
-The 2018 Plan became effective immediately prior to the execution of the underwriting agreement related to this offering.
-No further grants will be made under our 2015 Equity Incentive Plan, or 2015 Plan, described below.
+Our board of directors adopted and our stockholders approved our 2018 Equity Incentive Plan, or 2018 Plan, in June 2018 and 2018, respectively.
+The 2018 Plan will become effective immediately prior to the execution of the underwriting agreement related to this offering, at which point no further grants will be made under our 2015 Equity Incentive Plan, or 2015 Plan, described below.
 No awards have been granted and no shares of our common stock have been issued under our 2018 Plan.